EutechCybernetic/lucy-pro-documentation/block.md

     This block is useful for building an API action sequence that will return an error in JSON format.
     You can use the Code pin to specify an HTTP Status Code for the response.
-    This block will also add a code/Content-Type header to the response with the value set to code/application/json.
+    This block will also add a `Content-Type` header to the response with the value set to `application/json`.